JSoftwareLabs/jsl_django_sitemap/README.md

 # JSL Django Sitemap

 [![Upload Python Package](https://github.com/JSoftwareLabs/jsl_django_sitemap/actions/workflows/python-publish.yml/badge.svg)](https://github.com/JSoftwareLabs/jsl_django_sitemap/actions/workflows/python-publish.yml)
+---
+A sitemap is an XML file on your website that tells search-engine crawlers or indexers how frequently your pages change and how “important” certain pages are in relation to other pages on your site.
+This information helps search engines index your site.

+This Django sitemap framework library automates the creation of this XML file by letting you express this information in Python code.
+You have the ability to chnge and mention settings in your Django project's settings.py file.
+It is very convinent and easy to use library which detects the changes in your Django url configuration and reloads the new configuration making absolutely no manual interventions for your sitemap.

 JSL Django Sitemap is a sitemap.xml creator for Django projects which iterates over all the url patterns in your main Django project and creates a ready to use sitemap.
 The sitemap.xml is useful in crawlers such as Google, Bing, Yahoo.
 We